 SEO World Championship

 Why I liked this, the prize was big.
 It was a brand new car.
 So this motivates you to really get the first prize.
 It had a good promotion so several people heard about it so it is good to promote yourself as well.
 It seemed to have a good topic focus which was Global Warming Awareness.
 In this contest, content was really king.
 Interestingly I did not get #1 in Google, nor Yahoo nor Bing.
 But this a contest of who gets the highest in all 3 search engines.
 And my entry was within the top 5 places in all 3 search engines while the rest were all over the place.
-Only doing good in 1 engine.
+Only doing good in 1 engines.

 UK Webmaster World SEO Contest 2008